fxlin/p2-concurrency/docs/vtune.md

 VTune has to be installed **both** machines.

 **Machine 1: Viewer**: Your own computer.
-Can be Windows/Linux/OSX.
+Can be Windows/Linux.
+(Mac has some issues.
+See below)

 *Required for all students*

-Fetch the installation package from **portal** to your local computer.
+Fetch the installation package from portal to your local computer.
 The path on cs.portal:

 ```
 /u/xl6yq/cs4414/